vch9/Student_Projects/README.md

 # Student Projects
-Collection of my project during my 5 years of computer science student
+Collection of my project during my 5 years of computer science student.
+You can see that I do like OCaml.

 ## L3